Shaun-Regenbaum/Vue_Chrome_Extension/README.md

 # Vue_Chrome_Extension
 ### This is a Vue Chrome Extension Boilerplate that demonstrates how to make an HTTP Request Manipulator.
 - First of all, this extension **only** works on Chromium based browsers (so Google Chrome, etc...)
-- Second of all, this extension can potentially **only** remove paywalls on websites that offer at least one free article.
+- Second of all, this extension can **only** remove paywalls on websites that offer at least one free article.

 #### In order to use it simply follow these directions:
 1. Download the "extension" folder through the latest release (on the right side of the screen) or clone the repository.